Retropikzel/compile-scheme/README.md

 Setting value of COMPILE\_R7RS to implementation name that supports only r7rs and input file to .sps file and other way around is undefined behaviour.

-### Chicken
-<a name="#usage-chicken"></a>

-By default Chicken 6 is assumed, for Chicken 5 use environment variable to add R7RS libraries:

-    COMPILE_R7RS_CHIKEN="-X r7r -R r7rs"

-### mit-scheme
-<a name="#usage-mit-scheme"></a>

-Only allows one loadpath.
-Workaround in compile-r7rs is that each library is loaded individually, like so:

-    mit-scheme --load foo/bar.sld --load foo/baz.sld ... main.scm

-This does not require actions from the user and is done automatically.

-### Compiling a single library
-<a name="#usage-compiling-a-single-library"></a>

-Sometimes implementations need the libraries compiled in certain order, specially the compilers.
-Since doing analysing from the files about which library depends on which library I've decided to outsource it to you. :)

-To compile single library run the same command (including all the arguments other than -o) you would run for executable, except change the input file to the library.

-Example of compiling main program:

-    COMPILE_R7RS=<implementation name> compile-r7rs -I . -o main main.scm

-And if the main program needed library called foo/bar.sld, and the compile-r7rs tried to compile them in wrong order you would run:

-    COMPILE_R7RS=<implementation name> compile-r7rs -I . foo/bar.sld

 ### Environment variables
 <a name="#usage-environment-variables"></a>